 SPEAK OUT is a new category on the blog.
 It is YOUR platform to express yourself on any gay topics you would like to share with A4A blog readers.
-Whether you want to share your opinion on gay marriage or child adoption, whether you would like to tell us a big secret or get advices from other gay men, send us your text to email@example.com and I will post it on our blog.
+Whether you want to share your opinion on gay marriage or child adoption, whether you would like to tell us a big secret or get advices from other gay men, send us your text to blog at adam4adam.com and I will post it on our blog.

 Below is our first text from a young poz guy, hope you enjoy it !
 Feel free to leave your comments, encouragement notes or advice for him!